JuliaGraphics/Gtk.jl/README.md

 Note that because these are auto-generated, you will often need to do your own gc-management at the interface.
 For example, the string returned by title must not be freed or modified.
 Since the code auto-generator cannot know this, it simply returns the raw pointer.

+### Constants

+Interaction with GTK sometimes requires constants, which are bundled into the `Gtk.GConstants` module.
+`GConstants` in turn contains modules corresponding to each GTK `enum` type.
+For example, constants corresponding to the [GdkEventMask](https://developer.gnome.org/gdk3/stable/gdk3-Events.html#GdkEventMask) are in `Gtk.GConstants.GdkEventMask`.
+Each constant can be referred to by its full Gtk name or by a shortened name, for example `GDK_KEY_PRESS_MASK` can also be used as `KEY_PRESS`.
+The rule for generating the shortened name is that any prefix common to the entire `enum` is stripped off, as well as any trailing `_MASK` if that ending is common to all elements in the enum.

 ## Gtk Object Tree

     +- Any